What is Private (Incognito) Browsing and How Private Is It Really?

 Known variously as incognito or private mode, this is designed to, at least, minimize the amount of information regarding your online activity that is saved to your device.
 Is that enough or is it another so-called waterproof that leaves you soaked to the skin after a gentle shower?

-What is Incognito Mode and How does it Work?
+What is Incognito Mode On Each Browser?

 Different browsers have introduced different types of private browsing functions.
 Google Chrome, for instance, calls theirs Incognito Mode, while Internet Explorer and Edge both offer an InPrivate Browsing function.
 The Apple browser, Safari, was the first come up with the idea back in 2005, and since then it’s become a pretty standard feature of any browser.

 While private browsing is useful for those who want to shield their online activities from the prying eyes of their family and friends who also use the same device, it won’t offer the same level of protection as, say, a VPN.
 What private browsing does is prevent the device you’re using to connect to the internet from storing any information about where you’ve been during your incognito browsing session.
-In other words, should a partner, parent or law enforcement officer take a look at your device, they won’t see any evidence that you visited seven different porn sites in the past two days!
+In other words, should a partner, parent or law enforcement officer take a look at your device, they won’t see any evidence that you visited seven different restricted sites in the past two days!

 Additional benefits of incognito mode include the ability to use a search engine without it being influenced by your previous browsing history.
 It can also prevent you from accidentally saving more than one set of login credentials for a single account, such as your Google account, for example.
 You will also find that private browsing means that online forms won’t access their usual autofill function which is a good thing as this leaves your email and password information vulnerable to hackers.